Bold Ideas. Powerful Connections. Winning Strategies.

 This member-driven Agenda is leveraged to structure the upcoming year’s research (ML Journal), live events (Plant Tours and Summit), and virtual events (Critical Issues Roundtables and Decision Compass calls).

 Setting the Critical Issues Agenda is one of the key roles of the Manufacturing Leadership Council and Board of Governors.

 The Manufacturing Leadership Council Provides

 The Council is comprised of the most innovative and insightful executives from all disciplines of manufacturing.
 The value members derive from these conversations they have with fellow members lead to both meaningful professional and personal relationships.

-Manufacturing Leadership Summit & Awards
+The Manufacturing Leadership Council Summit and Manufacturing Leadership Awards

 Annual Manufacturing Leadership Council Meeting